 North Carolina Defense Attorneys

 As you can see, leaving the scene of an accident may be penalized with harsh consequences in North Carolina that may compromise your driving privileges and most importantly, your freedom.
 If you have been accused of this crime, you should consult with the attorneys at Caulder & Valentine.
 We have extensive experience defending a wide variety of misdemeanor and felony charges like hit and run in the state courts.
-Contact us today for a free consultation.
+Contact us today for a consultation.